-- viii) Appropriate controls on operation and maintenance of the hazardous waste firing system and any APCS; - ix) Allowable variation in BIF system design including any APCS or operating procedures; and - x) Such other operating requirements as are necessary to ensure that the metals standards under Section 726.206(c) or (d) are met. - 5) Requirements to Ensure Conformance with the HCl and Chlorine Gas Standards - A) For conformance with the Tier I total chlorine and chloride feed rate screening limits of Section 726.207(b)(1), the permit must specify the following operating requirements: - i) Feed rate of total chlorine and chloride in hazardous waste, other fuels and industrial furnace feedstocks measured and specified as prescribed in subsection (e)(6); - ii) Feed rate of total hazardous waste measured and specified as prescribed in subsection (e)(6); and - A sampling and analysis program for total chlorine and chloride for the hazardous waste, other fuels and industrial furnace feedstocks; - B) For conformance with the Tier II HCl and chlorine gas emission rate screening limits under Section 726.207(b)(2) and the Tier III HCl and chlorine gas controls under Section 726.207(c), the permit must specify the following operating requirements: - i) Maximum emission rate for HCl and for chlorine gas specified as the average emission rate during the trial burn; - ii) Feed rate of total hazardous waste measured and specified as prescribed in subsection (e)(6); - iii) Total feed rate of chlorine and chloride in total feed streams, measured and specified as prescribed in subsection (e)(6); - iv) Maximum device production rate when producing normal product expressed in appropriate units, measured and specified as prescribed in subsection (e)(6); - v) Appropriate controls on operation and maintenance of the hazardous waste firing system and any APCS;

-- vi) Allowable variation in BIF system design including any APCS or operating procedures; and - vii) Such other operating requirements as are necessary to ensure that the HCl and chlorine gas standards under Section 726.207(b)(2) or (c) are met. - 6) Measuring Parameters and Establishing Limits Based on Trial Burn Data - A) General Requirements.
+- i) Feed rate of total chlorine and chloride in hazardous waste, other fuels and industrial furnace feedstocks measured and specified as prescribed in subsection (e)(6); - ii) Feed rate of total hazardous waste measured and specified as prescribed in subsection (e)(6); and - iii) A sampling and analysis program for total chlorine and chloride for the hazardous waste, other fuels and industrial furnace feedstocks; - B) For conformance with the Tier II HCl and chlorine gas emission rate screening limits under Section 726.207(b)(2) and the Tier III HCl and chlorine gas controls under Section 726.207(c), the permit must specify the following operating requirements: - i) Maximum emission rate for HCl and for chlorine gas specified as the average emission rate during the trial burn; - ii) Feed rate of total hazardous waste measured and specified as prescribed in subsection (e)(6); - iii) Total feed rate of chlorine and chloride in total feed streams, measured and specified as prescribed in subsection (e)(6); - iv) Maximum device production rate when producing normal product expressed in appropriate units, measured and specified as prescribed in subsection (e)(6); - v) Appropriate controls on operation and maintenance of the hazardous waste firing system and any APCS; - vi) Allowable variation in BIF system design including any APCS or operating procedures; and - vii) Such other operating requirements as are necessary to ensure that the HCl and chlorine gas standards under Section 726.207(b)(2) or (c) are met. - 6) Measuring Parameters and Establishing Limits Based on Trial Burn Data - A) General Requirements.
 As specified in subsections (e)(2) through (e)(5), each operating parameter must be measured, and permit limits on the parameter must be established, according to either of the following procedures: - i) Instantaneous Limits.
-A parameter is measured and recorded on an instantaneous basis (i.e., the value that occurs at any time) and the permit limit specified as the time-weighted average during all valid runs of the trial burn; or - Hourly Rolling Average.
+A parameter is measured and recorded on an instantaneous basis (i.e., the value that occurs at any time) and the permit limit specified as the time-weighted average during all valid runs of the trial burn; or ii) Hourly Rolling Average.
 The limit for a parameter must be established and continuously monitored on an hourly rolling average basis, as defined in Section 726.200(i).
 The permit limit for the parameter must be established based on trial burn data as the average over all valid test runs of the highest hourly rolling average value for each run.

-BOARD NOTE: The Board has combined the text of 40 CFR 266.102(e)(6)(i)(B)(1) and (e)(6)(i)(B)(2) into this subsection (e)(6)(A)(ii) and moved the text of 40 CFR 266.102(e)(6)(i)(B)(1)(i) and (e)(6)(i)(B)(1)(ii) to appear as definitions of "continuous monitor" and "hourly rolling average", respectively, in Section 726.200(i) to comport with Illinois Administrative Code codification requirements.
+BOARD NOTE: The Board has combined the text of 40 CFR 266.102(e)(6)(i)(B)(I) and (e)(6)(i)(B)(I) into this subsection (e)(6)(A)(ii) and moved the text of 40 CFR 266.102(e)(6)(i)(B)(I)(I) and (e)(6)(i)(B)(I)(I) to appear as definitions of "continuous monitor" and "hourly rolling average", respectively, in Section 726.200(i) to comport with Illinois Administrative Code codification requirements.